About the Study

-The main component of the Survey of Young People is an annual online survey.
-This takes about 30 minutes to complete.
-Participants receive a $50 gift card for completing each annual survey.
-By arrangement, the survey can also be completed with an AIFS researcher over the phone, in person, or in paper format.
-After a participant competes the first survey, we will personally contact them when it is time to do the second and third surveys.
+The main component of the Survey of Young People was an annual online survey.
+Participants received a $50 gift card for completing each annual survey.
+By arrangement, the survey could also be completed with an AIFS researcher over the phone, in person, or in paper format.

-Young people keen to be more involved can choose to do a short follow-up telephone interview approximately six months after completing an online survey.
-Those who participate receive an additional $20 gift card.
-An AIFS researcher will call the young person to talk in more detail about some of the topics in the online survey and about other aspects of participants’ out of home care experiences and/or post-care life.
-The telephone interview usually takes about 20 minutes (depending on how long participants want to talk).
+Young people keen to be more involved were able to complete a short follow-up telephone interview in the months after completing an online survey.
+Those who participated received an additional $20 gift card.
+In these interviews, young people were able to talk in more detail about some of the topics in the online survey and about other aspects of their experiences and/or post-care life.

 2. Case file data extract